Explore the Majestic Rock Fortress of Sigiriya, Sri Lanka.

 The Mirror Wall

-This famous wall was once so polished that the king could see his reflection in it.
-Over centuries, visitors left poems and inscriptions on the wall, some dating back to the 8th century!
-Today, it's an interesting glimpse into the past, though touching the wall is no longer allowed.
+This famous wall was once so smooth that the king could even see his reflection in it!
+Over the years, visitors have left poems and messages on the wall, some even from the 8th century!
+Now, it’s a pretty cool look at history, though you can’t touch it anymore.

 Frescoes of the Maidens